How To Motivate Your Church Volunteers – We Can Do It!

 From my experience, when we work to accommodate them at the level of their availability, they are more willing to accommodate us.

-Work really hard at removing the gap between your paid and unpaid staff.
+You want to work really hard at removing the gap between your paid and unpaid staff.

-Treat your volunteers like professionals.
+Treat your volunteers like the professionals they are.

 If you offer early Sunday morning coffee and doughnut to your staff, do the same for all of your workers.